 Therefore, have an agenda for recurring meetings to ensure they are productive and worthwhile.
 Don't schedule meetings unless you have specific issues to discuss—it can be detrimental to your team's performance.

 If you're only holding a meeting to follow an established pattern, consider canceling it.
-If there is a new meeting agenda for a recurring meeting, make sure to share it with the team beforehand so that attendees can review it and prepare to contribute meaningfully to the discussion.
+If a new agenda is created for a recurring meeting, make sure to share it with the team beforehand so that attendees can review it and prepare to contribute meaningfully to the discussion.

 2. Track time